 This malted and spiced rye bread is called limppu in Finnish.
 It is a soft festive loaf with a sweet aroma, bold spices, and a glazing syrup wash on top.
 Typically we Finns enjoy this loaf during Christmas time and Easter but I also think it makes a great sandwich bread and they’re available in grocery stores all year round.

 What is malted rye flour?

-The malted rye flour has a full taste giving the bread beautiful dark or golden color plus adding sweet notes.
+The malted rye flour has a full taste giving the bread a beautiful dark or golden color plus adding sweet notes.
 Malted rye flour is milled from fermented whole grain.
 The rye grains are washed, soaked, sprouted, and then finally dried.
 The hotter the drying temperature is the darker the roasted taste of the malted rye.
 Not all malted rye flour is diastatic and for this recipe it does not have to be because we are baking with yeast.

 Malted rye has specific qualities in baking.
 Malted rye…

 - has an ability to absorb water, this gives the bread longer shelf life

-- is diastatic and the enzyme activity transforms starch into sugar increasing the fermentation and volume while decreasing the proofing time (not all malts though)
+- is diastatic and the enzyme activity transforms starch into sugar increasing the fermentation and volume while decreasing the proofing time (not all malts though as pointed above)

 - has a reputation as a natural dough conditioner

 Where to find malted rye flour?

 Since the majority of malts are used for beer brewing, I would check the malt product selection of your local brewing store.
 No luck there?
 I would scout the supermarkets with good specialty selections and potentially ask bakeries for their recommendation.

 If unable to find malted rye flour, you can substitute it with malted barley.
 You can also make some yourself but you need to be patient and plan ahead.
 Vanessa Kimbell has a step-by-step guide to homemade malted flour in her book The Sourdough School: The Ground-Breaking Guide to Making Gut-Friendly Bread*.
 If you like to get in-depth with your bread baking, making everything yourself from scratch is also possible.